TimoMeusel/GMHelper/README.md

 A small tool to simplify an NFHL-GMs life

 Next ToDo's
-# Split Skater / Goalie + All Values
-# All Players & All Goalies
-# Split Farm & Pro
 # Offline Data (Download and open + initial offline data)
 # UFA Players
 # Player comparison